tata88k/lollipop/README.md

 # lollipop
-action in popular technology for android development.
+Practices in popular technologies for android development.